Pascal Determinantal Arrays and a Generalization of Rahimpour's Determinantal Identity: The Class of Pascal Determinantal Array

-Clearly, the determinantal array of order $1$ is exactly the Pascal array (see Figure~\ref{fig:F1}).
-In Figure~\ref{fig:F2}, we see a Pascal determinantal array of order $2$.
-This is a well-known array which is the squared-form of the so-called Narayana triangle (see A001263 in \cite{m5}).
+By definition, $PD_1$ coincides with the Pascal array itself (Figure~\ref{fig:F1}).
+The array $PD_2$, shown in Figure~\ref{fig:F2}, is known to be the square‑form of the Narayana triangle (sequence A001263 in the OEIS \cite{m5}).